-In relations, tuples are neither named nor numbered.
-Questions of the kind "What is the 10th element of this relation?" are foreign to the relational mindset.
-Instead, tuples are distinguished and identified by their values.
-Furthermore, the entire tuple is not required.
-In each relation, a subset of its attributes is designated to be the primary key; these attributes alone are sufficient to differentiate any tuple from any other within the relation.
+Entities in tables are neither named nor numbered.
+DataJoint does not answer questions of the type “What is the 10th element of this table?”
+Instead, entities are distinguished by the values of their attributes.
+Furthermore, the entire entity is not required for identification.
+In each table, a subset of its attributes are designated to be the primary key.
+Attributes in the primary key alone are sufficient to differentiate any entity from any other within the table.

-Each table must have exactly one primary key: a subset of its attributes that uniquely identify each tuple in the table.
+Each table must have exactly one primary key: a subset of its attributes that uniquely identify each entity in the table.
 The database uses the primary key to prevent duplicate entries, to relate data across tables, and to accelerate data queries.
-The choice of the primary key will determine how you identify tuples.
+The choice of the primary key will determine how you identify entities.
 Therefore, make the primary key short, expressive, and persistent.

 animal_id of type